joshi27s/Large-BVAR-with-Covid-Volatility/README.md

-In addition to the Google Colab notebooks, the **`scripts`** folder in the GitHub repository contains Python files to run the model on monthly data in the following order. deeper understanding of the code, refer to the accompanying research paper.
+In addition to the Google Colab notebooks, the **`scripts`** folder in the GitHub repository contains Python files to run the model on monthly data in the following order.
+To have a deeper understanding of the code, refer to the accompanying research paper, and the official documentation of the functions.
+The package relies on functions stored in the `large_bvar` module that you can find in the `covbayesvar` folder.
-In particular, section 4, 5 and 6 elaborate the results obtained from the following scripts
+In particular, section 4, 5 and 6 elaborate the method and results obtained from the following scripts

 1. **`Descriptives.py`**: